Supporting Young People with Disabilities and/or Diverse Learning Needs within a Youth Work Setting

 • Viewing inclusion as a one-off 'tick-box' exercise rather than an ongoing, reflective process embedded in everyday practice.

 • Misconception: Youth work is the same as teaching or social work.
-Correction: Youth work is distinct because it is voluntary, informal, and youth-led, focusing on personal and social development rather than formal education or statutory intervention.
+Correction: While there are overlaps, youth work is distinct in its focus on voluntary participation, informal education, and empowering young people to make their own choices, rather than formal instruction or statutory intervention.

 Frequently Asked Questions